arteklabs/samples-sphinx/docs/sphinx/src/rest.rst

 Core Concepts
 -------------

-You'll find literature on these concepts at :doc:`literature`
+You'll find literature on these concepts at :doc:`references`

 Launching Sphinx server locally
 -------------------------------